Mid-Mokau - Piopio

 [1] Drinking water for livestock should contain < 100 cfu/100 mL (median value) of E. coli.
 Livestock Drinking Water Guidelines (2023), Australian & New Zealand Guidelines for Fresh & Marine Water Quality.

-• Water quality was Good in Mokau River-above Wairere Dam (Site 7), Mokau River-HWY 4 (Site 13) and Mangapehi river-HWY 4 (Site 14), and Fair in Mapara stream (Site 15).
+Water quality was Fair in Mapara stream (Site 15) and Poor in all sites – Mokau River-above Wairere Dam (Site 7), Mokau River-HWY 4 (Site 13), and Mangapehi river-HWY 4 (Site 14).

 The results in the table below have been graded according to the National Policy Statement for Freshwater Management (NPS-FM, 2020).